V-la-d/TravelAgency/README.md

 ○ Manager:

-•All the possibilities of the user in addition:<br/>
+• All the possibilities of the user in addition:<br/>
-•add new hotels in the system<br/>
+• add new hotels in the system<br/>
-•delete existing hotels from the system<br/>
+• delete existing hotels from the system<br/>
-•update existing hotel in the system<br/>
+• update existing hotel in the system<br/>
-•add new rooms in the concrete hotel<br/>
+• add new rooms in the concrete hotel<br/>
-•delete existing rooms from the system<br/>
+• delete existing rooms from the system<br/>
-•update rooms in the concrete hotel<br/>
+• update rooms in the concrete hotel<br/>
-•view all users and their bookings
+• view all users and their bookings